Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Full day tour to the Loire Chateaux

-With its award-winning vineyards, fairytale castles and breathtaking landscapes, the Loire Valley is one of the most enchanting regions in all of France and a destination not to be missed if you are in the French capital for several days.
+Award-winning vineyards, fairytale castles, stunning landscapes declared a UNESCO World Heritage Site....
+The Loire Valley is one of the most enchanting regions in all of France and a destination not to be missed if you are in the French capital for several days.

-Although the itinerary can vary greatly depending on the tour you choose.
-The most visited castles on a Loire Valley tour are:
+Excursions depart daily from Paris to take tourists and locals to the Valley to spend the day exploring the area and return to the capital at nightfall.
+Although the itinerary can vary greatly depending on the excursion you choose.
+The most visited castles on a trip to the Loire Valley are:

-Tips for visiting the Loire Valley: Wear comfortable shoes that allow you to walk, dress according to the weather conditions and charge your camera batteries, enjoy!
+Don't forget to wear comfortable shoes that allow you to walk, dress according to the weather conditions and charge your camera's batteries, but above all, enjoy yourself!